RCBI Machinist Technology/CNC Program

 Because RCBI has set up its curriculum and courses from an industry perspective, the focused skills students learn make it possible for them to enter a shop floor setting and begin work immediately.
 Courses at RCBI develop skills with both conventional machines and computer-controlled manufacturing equipment.

-Scholarships will be awarded to students currently enrolled in the Manual Technology/CNC Program and students enrolling for spring and fall 2019.
+Scholarships will be awarded to students currently enrolled in the Manual Technology/CNC Program and students enrolling for fall 2019.
 Students at all four sites -- Huntington, Bridgeport, Welch and Williamson -- are eligible.
 Recipients are selected based on grade point average, attendance and other factors.

 To apply for the Haas Foundation scholarship, go here.